-Oak Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Oak Creek is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Oak Creek who work in office and administrative support (17.08%), management occupations (9.87%), and healthcare (8.25%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oak Creek is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Oak Creek is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Oak Creek who work in office and administrative support (12.95%), management occupations (10.06%), and sales jobs (8.80%).

 Also of interest is that Oak Creek has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Oak Creek citizens is substantially higher than the typical US community, as 29.10% of adults in Oak Creek have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Oak Creek citizens is substantially higher than the typical US community, as 33.99% of adults in Oak Creek have at least a bachelor's degree.

+Oak Creek is a very ethnically-diverse city.
 The people who call Oak Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Creek residents report their race to be White, followed by Asian.
-Important ancestries of people in Oak Creek include Polish, Irish, Italian, and English.
+Important ancestries of people in Oak Creek include German, Polish, Irish, Italian, and English.

 The most common language spoken in Oak Creek is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Polish and Spanish.